Get E-Book

 });

 The end event means the peer sent FIN.
-With allowHalfOpen: true, your code chooses when to send its own FIN by calling socket.end().
-Chapter 9.3 explained half-open connections as TCP state.
-Here you see the Node option that exposes it.
+With allowHalfOpen: true, your code decides when to send its own FIN by calling socket.end().
+Chapter 9.3 covered half-open connections as TCP state.
+Here you see the Node option that exposes that state.

-Keep half-open support tied to a protocol reason.
+Only use half-open support when the protocol needs it.
 Most application protocols prefer a clear close after the response.
 A socket left writable after the peer has ended can keep descriptors, timers, and application state alive longer than intended.

 The finish event belongs to the writable side.
 It fires when the writable stream has ended and all data has been flushed from the stream implementation.